uf-mil/mil/MIL-Fileserver.md

     <local_name> -fstype=cifs,nodev,noexec,nosuid,uid=<uid>,gid=<gid>,workgroup=MIL,credentials=<credentials_file>       ://fs.mil.ufl.edu/<share>/

-* `local_name` - This is the name of the directory that will be created for the share (the share name is recommended)
+* `local_name` - The name of the directory that will be created for the share (the share name is recommended)
 * `uid` - The user ID for your user (this should be 1000 on your personal machine)
 * `gid` - The group ID for your user (this should be 1000 on your personal machine)
 * `credentials_file` - The path to your credentials file